thikimyen-nguyen/Semester-Project1_Thikimyen-Nguyen/README.md

 ![image](http://howareyounorway.no/wp-content/uploads/2023/05/semester-project1.jpg)

-A simple overview of this project.
+A website for the new opening local science museum.

 ## Description

 This is my first semester project to build a website for the Community Science Museum.
-The site should be informative and encouraging viewrs to visit the museum.
+The site should be informative and encouraging viewers to visit the museum.
+It includes:
+- A Homepage with sections of activities
+- A Visit page for opening hours and other guidelines
+- A Exhibitions page
+- A Detailed Exhibition page
+- An About Us page
+- A Contact page
+- A Get Involved page for information about volunteer and job oportunities

 This site has fulfilled requirements that:

 - appeals to middle school pupils and their parents as target audience.
-- must have at least 4-6 pages.
 - should be built in semantic HTML and CSS following DRY principle.
 - should be tested through WCAG priciples and managed with SEO.
 - should be responsive on various devices.